What is cross-site scripting?

 Because XSS can allow hackers to insert malicious code into users’ browsers and gain access to some types of data, such as session cookies, an XSS vulnerability can allow an attacker to take data from users and dynamically include it on web pages, taking control of a website or application.

-Malicious content delivered through XSS attacks can be displayed instantly every time a page is loaded or a specific event is performed.
-XSS attacks aim to steal personal information from users of a web application, and the attacks can be particularly effective because they appear on well-known and trusted websites and target everyone who uses those websites.
+Malicious content from XSS attacks can be executed immediately whenever a page loads or a specific action occurs.
+These attacks are designed to steal personal data from users of a web application and can be especially dangerous since they appear on reputable and trusted websites, affecting all visitors.

 More simply put, cybercriminals insert malicious scripts into a website’s content, which are then included in the dynamic content delivered to the user’s browser.
 Most browsers may not know that the malicious scripts are dangerous and therefore execute them.